 Botanical Name: Wolfiporia extensa, Sclerotium poriae cocos

 Poria is a type of mushroom with a long and respected history in China.
 It is considered one of the premier Yin tonic herbs.
-Next to Licorice it is the most frequently used herb in Chinese herbalism.
-It is used to cook with and it is also used as a medicinal herb to boost immune function, calm anxiety, and support sleep.
+Next to licorice it is the most frequently used herb in Chinese herbalism.
+It is both a culinary and medicinal herb that boosts immune function, calms anxiety, and supports sleep.
 It also has antitumor properties.

 Watch a short video, from Ann Christensen, Founder and Creator of White Rabbit Institute of Healing™ – How to Connect the Physical with the Sacred…